EranStarkLab/IndependentCoding/README.md

 * **computational_routines.py:**\
 A collection of functions used throughout the analysis that includes routines for probability calculations, expected distributions, binomial test, and Kolmogrov-Smirnov test.
    * Functions:
-       * probability_k_features: calculates the probability of exactly k encoded features assuming independent encoding between features
+       * probability_k_variables: calculates the probability of exactly k encoded variables assuming independent encoding between variables
        * binomial_right_tail: calculates the right-tail probability for an observed count in a binomial distribution
        * ks_discrete_test: converts discrete values and their counts into an expanded vector representation and compares the observed and expected distributions using a two-sided Kolmogorov-Smirnov test
        * peak_properties: calculates the prevalence that produces the largest number of neurons encoding exactly one variable and the probability of encoding exactly one variable at that prevalence